PJTewkesbury/MMM-ImmichSlideShow/README.md

 # MMM-ImmichSlideShow

-A MagicMirror² module that displays a slideshow of images from an Immich server album.
+This is a MagicMirror² module that displays a slideshow of images from an shared Immich server album or albums.

 ## Screenshot